ronlanla/cover-client-js/docs/programmatic-interface.md

 This function accepts three parameters.

 1. `directoryPath` (string) The path of the directory that test files will be written to.
-2. `results` (array) An array of `result` objects, relating to one or more class under test.
+2. `results` (array) An array of `result` objects, relating to one or more classes under test.
 3. `options` (object) [optional] Possible options:
-    1. `concurrency` (integer) The maximum number of test files to write concurrently. (default: 20)
+    * `concurrency` (integer) The maximum number of test files to write concurrently. (default: 20)

 The return value is an array of strings denoting the paths of the test files written.

-When writing test files the provided results will be grouped by `sourceFilePath` so that each group relates to one class under test (See [Group results](#-group-results) below).
+When writing test files, the provided results will be grouped by `sourceFilePath` so that each group relates to one class under test (See [Group results](#-group-results) below).

 For each group of results: